 6.3.2.2.1 General

-This service operation is used by the service consumer (e.g., S-EES, CES) to retrieve the T-EES information from the ECS.
+This service operation is used by a service consumer to retrieve the target Enabler Server information from the ECS.

 * * * * Next changes * * * *

-6.3.2.2.2 Service consumer fetching the T-EES information from the ECS using Eecs_TargetEESDiscovery_Request operation
+6.3.2.2.2 Service consumer fetching the target Enabler Server information from the ECS using Eecs_TargetEESDiscovery_Request operation

-To retrieve the T-EES information from the ECS, the service consumer shall send a HTTP GET message to the Edge Configuration Server on the "EES Profiles" collection resource as specified in clause 9.2.2.2.3.1.
-The service consumer includes the discovery filter information in the query parameters of the GET message, as specified in clause 9.2.2.2.3.1, to assist the ECS to determine the T-EES that has the EAS available to serve the given AC in the UE.
+To retrieve the target Enabler Server information from the ECS, the service consumer shall send a HTTP GET message to the ECS on the "EES Profiles" collection resource as specified in clause 9.2.2.2.3.1.
+The service consumer includes the discovery filter information in the query parameters of the GET message, as specified in clause 9.2.2.2.3.1, to assist the ECS to determine the target Enabler Server that has the Application Server (e.g., EAS, CAS) available to serve the given AC in the UE.

 Upon receiving the HTTP GET message from the service consumer, the ECS shall: